Current Trends in Deep Learning for Earth Observation: An Open-source Benchmark Arena for Image Classification: Results

 \subsection{Training models from scratch}

 We begin by analyzing the performance of models trained from scratch, i.e., models initialized with random weights during training.
 Tables \ref{tab:multiclass_summary_scratch} and \ref{tab:multilabel_summary_scratch} present these results for the MCC and MLC tasks, respectively.
 Table~\ref{tab:multiclass_summary_scratch} reports the accuracy (\%) of the models learned from scratch for the 15 MCC datasets.
 It also reports the rank of the models, estimated based on their performance and averaged over the 15 datasets.
-In general, the results show that convolutional architectures, especially the DenseNet, the EfficientNet, and the two ResNets, consistently perform well.
+The results show that, in general, convolutional architectures, especially the DenseNet, the EfficientNet, and the two ResNets, consistently perform well.
 This is even more evident for datasets such as PatternNet, RSI-CB256, and SAT6, where the DenseNet (and the other top-ranked models) lead to near-perfect results (accuracy greater than 99\%).
-More specifically, DenseNet is the best performing model in more than half of the tasks (9 out of 15) and achieves accuracy greater than 90\% in 8 of the tasks.
-For smaller datasets, such as WHU-RS19, Optimal31, UC Merced, SIRI-WHU, RSSCN7 and CLRS, these performances are generally much lower.
-However, the most challenging task is \textit{So2SAT}, where EfficientNetB0 achieves the highest accuracy of 65.17\%, while many of the models trail behind with performance of 55-60\%.
-While these results are consistent with previous findings~\cite{Stewart2021}, this is a clear sign of over-fitting, influenced by the quality and size of the images in the dataset.
-The ViT, MLPMixer, and the latest ConvNeXt models are ranked in the bottom 4 (only better than AlexNet).
-Their performance is lower, but still practically competitive with the leading DenseNet for many datasets.
+More specifically, DenseNet is the best-performing model in more than half of the tasks (9 out of 15) and achieves accuracy greater than 90\% in 8 tasks.
+These performances are generally much lower for smaller datasets, such as WHU-RS19, Optimal31, UC Merced, SIRI-WHU, RSSCN7, and CLRS.
+However, the most challenging task is \textit{So2SAT}, where EfficientNetB0 achieves the highest accuracy of 65.17\%, while many of the models trail behind with a performance of 55-60\%.
+These results are consistent with previous findings~\citep{Stewart2021}, suggesting clear signs of over-fitting, influenced by the quality and size of the images in the dataset.
+The two transformer architectures (SwinT and ViT), the MLPMixer, and the latest ConvNeXt models are ranked at the bottom (only better than AlexNet), with lower, but, in many cases, still practically comparable performance to the leading DenseNets.